npondel/website-v2/content/authors/nick/_index.md

 highlight_name: true
 ---

 Currently a Client Systems Engineer at Epic.
 In my professional work, I support hospital SysAdmins that work on the "presentation tier" including published applications and virtual desktops infrastructure.
-Outside of that core role, I also work on troubleshooting networking issues, web browser technologies, and development.
+Outside of that core role, I also work on troubleshooting networking issues, web browser technologies, and some development.
 My dev work is primarily focused on PowerShell and R for automation and analytics.

-In my spare time, I enjoy tinkering with homelab components, primarily running various docker containers on an Unraid server, and various raspberry pi projects like pihole and octopi.
+In my spare time, I enjoy playing with:
+- Unraid
+- Docker containers
+- Raspberry Pis (Octopi/PiHole)
+- 3D printers
+- Synths/electric instruments